Brett Jones, Fruita - Grand Valley Regional Director

 Becoming a hunter also infused Jesse with a passion for cooking, and the contents of his freezer are now his proudest possessions.
 He also enjoys mushroom hunting, backcountry and Nordic skiing, rafting and mountain biking.
 Jesse joined BHA after hearing about us on a Steven Rinella Meateater Podcast.
 He has helped organize two Pint Nights, in Telluride and Norwood.

-Cody Jones, Durango - Southwest Colorado Assistant Regional Director
+Cody Doig, Durango - Southwest Colorado Assistant Regional Director

 Cody is a fifth-generation Coloradan.
 He was born and raised in Gypsum and learned to hunt from his father and mother.
 “I started hunting as soon as I could draw my bow of 5 lbs and look through iron sights on my Crossman bb gun–age 5,” he said.
 “As a kid, the small open spaces shaped my days—fishing the Eagle River, exploring adjacent State Wildlife Areas, and the BLM land north and south of town.”